-SK telecom is now poised to enter the smart security business through its acquisition of ADT CAPS, expanding our range of services to ensure the total security coverage of both individuals and properties.
-This will be done by building an integrated security system with the addition of video security, AI, IoT, big data, and other ICT technologies to our currently existing physical security and protective services, placing us in the forefront of South Korea's next-generation security services industry.
+SK Telecom is now fully entering the smart security business through its acquisition of ADT Caps.
+SK Telecom will expand the range of services by establishing a total security system which includes video security technology, Al, IoT, big data, and ICT technologies to go beyond the security of individuals and assets, to our currently existing physical security and protective services.
+By doing so, we will lead the next-generation security service industry.

-SK Telecom's 5G creates social value for everybody.

-Its application will lead to the creation of more convenient and pleasanter smart cities, enhanced public safety, and a healthier, more caring and sharing society in which all the benefits of technology are available for use by everyone.
+SK Telecom's 5G is a shared infrastructure that creates social values for everyone.
+Its application will lead to the creation of more convenient and pleasant smart cities, enhanced public safety, and an advanced society that grows together.
+With the 5G network, our society will become a healthier, caring, and equitable world in which the technological